11 Best Brooklyn Craft Studios for Kids

 Building 92, Brooklyn Navy Yard, 63 Flushing Avenue near 4th Street

-This popular Prospect Heights program is poised to relocate to the Brooklyn Navy Yard come this July.
-Its new studio sounds amazing, with more space and state-of-the-art equipment.
-Until the move, kids can sign up for after-school classes or school break camps at its current location at 495 Flatbush Avenue, where they'll learn how to build small wooden structures and toys using real grownup tools.
+This popular Prospect Heights program's new studio sounds amazing, with more space and state-of-the-art equipment.
+Sign up for after-school classes or special events.
+Kids will learn how to build small wooden structures and toys using real grownup tools.

 Zelda's Art World – Midwood